 Physiotherapists promote healthy lifestyles and exercise, at PACE Therapies we treat each patient as an individual and thoroughly assess them to identify their needs.

 Not only can a Physio help with injuries, having regular Physiotherapy is also a great injury prevention.

 - A Physiotherapist can help you maximise your strengths, eliminate bad habits like poor posture, and put minimal strain on weaker areas of your body to help you enjoy a more full and healthy life.

 - Physiotherapists don’t just solve and diagnose problems, but they are there to help prevent them from arising in the first place.

 - By combining their evidence-based knowledge and skills they identify each person’s individual needs associated with all the different systems of the body.

-- Our Physiotherapy sessions are backed up by email support and you are welcome to book a free 15-minute appointment anytime to make sure you are happy with your rehab program of treatment.
+- Our Physiotherapy in Guildford are backed up by email support and you are welcome to book a free 15-minute appointment anytime to make sure you are happy with your rehab program of treatment.